August 5 - 6 and 12 - 13, 2023

 Dig sponsored by:

 We're in hot pursuit of the hottest place on the hillside: the agency blacksmith shop.
 Roll up your sleeves and dig with us into our site's buried history.
 Come prepared to get dirty, learn a lot, and personally play an important part in the quest to expand our historical understanding of how the Fort Winnebago Indian Agency—and particularly the blacksmith shop—functioned in the early 1830s.

 Written records, alone, cannot answer some important questions about how John Kinzie's Indian Agency worked.
-In this our third archaeological season, our main inquiry continues to be how the agency blacksmith shop functioned.
+In this our fourth archaeological season, our main inquiry continues to be how the agency blacksmith shop functioned.
 A smith was established here in 1830 to serve the Ho-Chunk Nation.
 Evidence in the ground may reveal answers that help broaden our historical interpretation.
 Our objective through archaeological inquiry is to be able to educate with a more holistic perspective on the people, places, and significant events of the site's history.
 In the process, we also hope to foster within participants an appreciation and basic understanding of this important means by which history is preserved and interpreted.